balrogbob/ao486/README.md

 booting the Linux kernel version 3.13 and Microsoft Windows 95.

 ### Current status
+- 8 March 2021 - Forked from original source, Implemented VGA timing fix in LGPL BIOS, pre-compiled bitstream and NiosII/e Firmware for easy installation, Upped base clock to 60mHz (Still working out timing issues), Began groundwork for OPL3 Port from the Mister to the original ao486 SoC, corrected minor timing issues which fixed several lockup issues.
+Introduced entirely new lockup issues: Windows 3.11 and win95 fail to load.
+EMS and XMS are not functioning correctly.
+Doom is playable at near fullscreen, and completly playable with the screen size at aprox half.
 - 31 March 2014  - initial version 1.0.
 - 19 August 2014 - driver_sd update, ps2 fix.